 A Recipe for Squash Souffle

 Some vaccines depend on egg whites for their production.
 For example, to make a flu vaccine influenza viruses are injected into hen eggs.
 The viruses multiply within the white of the eggs.
 At the end of the replication period the viruses are removed from the egg white and inactivated.
 These inactivated viruses are used to make the flu vaccine.
 There may be a tiny amount of egg white protein present in the vaccine.

 People with mild allergies to egg white proteins will probably have no problem when they receive a flu shot, but it’s a good idea to be vaccinated in a doctor’s office instead of in a drug store or supermarket.
 People with severe egg allergies may still receive a flu shot, with special procedures being followed, or they may need to take specific medications if flu symptoms develop instead of receiving the flu vaccine.
 People with an egg white allergy should discuss vaccines with their doctor.

 A Versatile Recipe Ingredient

+Eggs are rich in nutrients and are a useful food to have in the kitchen.
 Egg white is a versatile substance to use both inside and outside the kitchen.
 Its properties make it a great ingredient in desserts.
-Now that many stores sell pasteurized products, even raw egg white can be used in fun and tasty home projects.
+Now that many stores sell pasteurized products, even raw egg white can be used in fun, creative, and tasty home projects.

 © 2011 Linda Crampton